multirobot-use/inspection_trajectory_planning/README.md

 # Inspection Trajectory Planning
 ## Overview
 This repository is about an operator-oriented inspection task of cylindrical structures, in this case, of wind turbines, with optimal trajectory planning of a multi UAV formation.
 To generate the optimal trajectory planning, a reference path is given to an optimal solver in order to minimize the accelerations of each drone, making their paths smooth and avoiding jerky movements and going through the optimal path at a constant speed (cruising speed).
-This also encourages to have a good image taken from the drones, that is intended to build an AR image where some interesting information from the mission.
+This also encourages to have a good image taken from the drones, that is intended to build an AR image where some interesting information from the mission in the early future.

 This work is developed on Ubuntu 18.04 with ROS Melodic and does not have been tested in other Ubuntu/ROS versions.